-1 PURPOSE OF THE STATEMENT OF CASE
+1. PURPOSE OF THE STATEMENT OF CASE

-- 1.1 This Outline Statement of Case ("Statement") has been prepared on behalf of the Council of the City of Coventry ("Council") as the Acquiring Authority pursuant to the Secretary of State's request. - 1.2 On 22 April 2022 the Council made the Council of the City of Coventry (City Centre South) Compulsory Purchase Order 2022 ("Order").
-The Order was made pursuant to the Council's resolution of 11 January 2022. - 1.3 The Order was submitted to the Planning Casework Unit for consideration on 13 May 2022.
-The Secretary of State, by way of a letter dated 14 July 2022, has given notice of their intention to hold an inquiry into the objections raised to the Order. - 1.4 This Statement contains the principal submissions which the Council will present to the inquiry in support of the Order.
+- 1.1 This Statement of Case ("Statement") has been prepared on behalf of the Council of the City of Coventry ("Council") as the Acquiring Authority. - 1.2 On 22 April 2022 the Council made The Council of the City of Coventry (City Centre South) Compulsory Purchase Order 2022 ("Order").
+The Order was made pursuant to the Council's resolution of 11 January 2022. - 1.3 The Order was submitted to the Secretary of State for Levelling Up, Housing and Communities for consideration on 13 May 2022.
+The Secretary of State, by way of a letter dated 14 July 2022, has given notice of their intention to hold a public inquiry to hear and consider the objections raised in relation to the Order. - 1.4 This Statement contains the submissions which the Council will present to the inquiry in support of the Order.
 It describes the proposals to facilitate regeneration in Coventry City Centre South and provides a justification for why the Council considers that a clear and compelling case in the public interest exists for making the Order.
-It also outlines the evolution of the Scheme to date and explains the reasons and policy context behind the decision to proceed with the Scheme. - 1.5 Pursuant to Rule 7 of the Compulsory Purchase (Inquiries Procedure) Rules 2007, the Council will issue a full Statement of Case four weeks after the date of the pre-inquiry meeting.
-This will contain the full particulars of the case in support of the Order.
+It also outlines the evolution of the Scheme to date and explains the reasons and policy context behind the decision to proceed with the Scheme.

-2 INTRODUCTION TO THE ORDER
+2. INTRODUCTION TO THE ORDER